Portrait of a Young Man with a Lamp: Description

 On the right, an opening to a darker background shows a burning lamp, a symbol which could allude to the man's personality or deeds, and which has been variously interpreted (from a reference to an evangelic episode to an allegory of the human life's shortness, due to the dimness of the flame).

 The subject has been identified as Broccardo Malchiostro, the young chancellor of the bishop of Treviso, Bernardo de' Rossi, who both risked their lives in a plot in 1503.
-The decoration of the drapery would thus be a charades: it is a brocade with carduus, whence "Brocade + carduus = Brocardus".
+The decoration of the drapery would thus be an example of the use of charades: it is a brocade with carduus, whence "Brocade + carduus = Brocardus".
 Such allusions are contained in several Lotto works, such as the Portrait of Lucina Brembati, painted during his maturity.